universal-packages/universal-token-registry/README.md

 > By default a registry uses a memory engine to store data, this may not be suitable for production environments.

-## Categories
+## Grouping

-You can attach a category to the registered subject for later grouping it.
+You can attach a category to the registered token to get grouped subjects later.

 ```js
 import { Registry } from '@universal-packages/token-registry'